zubkov-andrei/pg_profile/README.md

 ## Using pg_profile
 ### Creating snapshots
 You must create at least 3 snapshots to be able to build a report between 2nd and 3rd snapshot.
 Snapshots are taken by calling snapshot function.
-I'm using cron for user postgresql like this:
+I'm using cron of user _postgres_ like this:
 ```
 */30 * * * *   psql -c 'SELECT profile.snapshot()' > /dev/null 2>&1
 ```